 Designed for launch from surface ships, fixed-wing aircraft and helicopters, MK 54 replaced the US Navy’s Mark 46 torpedo.
 The ability to operate in both littoral and deep-water environments enables the torpedo to hit any target irrespective of water depth.

-In addition to the US Navy, the torpedo is used by the Indian Navy, Royal Australian Navy, Royal Air Force and Royal Thai Navy.
+In addition to the US Navy, the torpedo is used by the Indian Navy, the Royal Australian Navy, the Royal Air Force and the Royal Thai Navy.
+It is also in operation in countries including Australia, New Zealand, Canada, Germany and the Netherlands.

 MK 54 lightweight torpedo development

-The US Navy embarked on upgrading the torpedo and began development of MK 54 Mod 1 torpedo in 2007 followed by in-water developmental testing in November 2015.
+The US Navy embarked on upgrading the torpedo and began development of MK 54 Mod 1 torpedo in 2007, followed by in-water developmental testing in November 2015.
 It continued with the development of MK 54 Mod 1 torpedo sonar section hardware and tactical software in 2017 to overcome previously identified issues.
-The navy intends to commence operational test and evaluation (OT&E) of the torpedo in the financial year 2020, while IOC is expected in 2023.

-The production of the MK 54 Mod 0 version will cease in the fiscal year 2020.
+The production of the MK 54 Mod 0 version ceased in 2020.

 Design and features of MK 54 lightweight torpedo

-The TG-6000 IMU guidance system is integrated into the torpedo for accurate three-dimensional measurement of motion and acceleration.
+The TG-6000 inertial measurement unit (IMU) guidance system is integrated into the torpedo for accurate three-dimensional measurement of motion and acceleration.
 The active or passive acoustic homing system is fitted to the torpedo for guidance capabilities.

 The modernisation of the MK 54 will include upgrades to hardware and software to significantly enhance the probability of kill-and-meet, changing threats in the littoral environment.